 When you receive a new message, your radio displays the New Message icon, an animation, and plays a tone to indicate the new message.

 Select one of the following options:

-If Then If you want to read the whole message, select Read .
-If you want to dismiss the message, select Back.
+Option Description

+Read To read the whole message.

+Back To dismiss the message.

-If you dismiss the message, you can access the message later from the inbox.
+NOTE: If you dismiss the message, you can access the message later from the inbox.

 Opening the Inbox